The Grammarsaurus Curriculum

 What role did Britain play

-in World War Two,and
+in World War II, and

-how did this he impact
+how did this impact

 outcome of the war?